 However, the Plaza Premium Lounge in Terminal 5 at Heathrow, the main home of British Airways, cannot be accessed with your Priority Pass card.
-To get access to this lounge, you will need an AMEX Platinum card.
+You will need an AMEX Platinum card to get access to this lounge.
 To get extra referral Amex Reward points when you apply for the Platinum AMEX,Plaza Premium Lounge Heathrow Terminal 5 which we recently reviewed cannot be accessed with a Priority Pass, but you can access it with a Platinum American Express card or by paying at the door.

 The lounge is located on level 2, Terminal 5 Departures at London Heathrow Airport (Next to Gate A7), with opening hours 5:00 am – 10:00 pm daily.
 This lounge is in the mirror image position of the Aspire lounge (reviewed below), which is by Gate A18 in Terminal 5.
 If you are facing toward the planes at what I consider the “front” of the Terminal 5 departures area.
 This Plaza Premium lounge is at the very far left of the terminal at the gate level.

 The lounge itself is adequate, with a basic, uninspiring buffet and a very limited selection of drinks.
 No sparkling water or bottled water, just water out of a glass jug.
-It is nicely quiet within the lounge, but this is because the lounge is so difficult to get in.
-The food, drink, and ambiance is nowhere near the quality of the British Airways Galleries lounges.
+It is nicely quiet within the lounge, but this is because the lounge is so difficult to get into.
+The food, drink, and ambiance are nowhere near the quality of the British Airways Galleries lounges.